The model

 • Context matters

-• Awareness precedes development
+• Structural awareness precedes development

 • Reflection is more durable than instruction